Renew Your North Carolina Electrical License

 Trusted electrical continuing education provider since 1996.

 Choose from multiple courses and only pay for online courses when you complete the course.
 Classroom courses must be paid for prior to attending the class.
-We rush report your completed course hours to NCBEEC each business day.
+We rush report your completed online course hours to NCBEEC each business day, and live courses are reported within 2-3 business days.

 How to Renew Your North Carolina Electrical License